PowerShellCrack/PSAutopilotTimeZoneSelectorUI/README.md

     .EXAMPLE
         PS> .\TimeZoneUI.ps1 -OnlyRunOnce $true

         Mainly for Autopilot powershell scripts; this allows the screen to display one time after ESP is completed.
 #>
 ```

-## Read to deploy?
+## Ready to deploy?

 ### For Autopilot